 Add the source server's IP address to the replica's firewall rules.

-Configure the source server
+Configure the source MySQL server

 The following steps prepare and configure the MySQL server hosted on-premises, in a virtual machine, or database service hosted by other cloud providers for Data-in Replication.
-This server is the "source" in Data-in replication.
+This server is the "source" for Data-in replication.

 Review the source server requirements before proceeding.

-Ensure that the source server allows both inbound and outbound traffic on port 3306, and that it has a public IP address, the DNS is publicly accessible, or has a fully qualified domain name (FQDN).
+Ensure that the source server allows both inbound and outbound traffic on port 3306, and that it has a public IP address, the DNS is publicly accessible, or that it has a fully qualified domain name (FQDN).

 Test connectivity to the source server by attempting to connect from a tool such as the MySQL command line hosted on another machine or from the Azure Cloud Shell available in the Azure portal.

-If your organization has strict security policies and won't allow all IP addresses on the source server to enable communication from Azure to your source server, you can potentially use the below command to determine the IP address of your MySQL server.
+If your organization has strict security policies and won't allow all IP addresses on the source server to enable communication from Azure to your source server, you can potentially use the command below to determine the IP address of your MySQL server.

-Sign in to your Azure Database for MySQL using a tool such as the MySQL command line.
+Sign in to your Azure Database for MySQL server using a tool such as the MySQL command line.

-Execute the below query.
+Execute the following query.

 mysql> SELECT @@global.redirect_server_host;